jjc54/JoshWebsite/content/portfolio/project-13.md

 #### Project Details

 For Students: example of a unique pathway into medicine/research.

 For Faculty: examples of high-impact mentorship and opportunities at UWF.

 In General: a call to action for future doctors (including you).

+**Reference**

+Cook, J. (16Feb2024), Oral Presentation (Cook, J.).
+The Argo Formula: Crafting Medical Professionals Equipped for the Data-Intensive Clinical Research Frontier. *2024 UWF Biology Seminar Lecture*, Pensacola, FL.

 #### Project Highlights